-- Rice looking dry before it's done cooking?
-Add a splash of water, stir gently, and cover.
+Rice looking dry? - Add a splash of water, stir gently, and cover to continue cooking.

-- Don't stir rice too much.
-This can cause it to stick together and get mushy.
+Stir sparingly - Stirring rice too much can cause it to stick together and get mushy.

 - Add protein: Add shredded rotisserie chicken for a complete meal.

 - Add veggies: Stir in steamed broccoli florets, peas, or spinach with the cheese.

 - Add seasonings: Add your favorite seasoning blend, like taco seasoning, Cajun seasoning, or a splash of hot sauce for added flavor.